-Herdsmen Attacks: Ortom laments high number of orphans in Benue
+Herdsmen attacks: Ortom laments high number of orphans in Benue

 He appealed to Benue people to pick up the challenge by making efforts to support the orphans who had been trapped in the camps without any hope of parental care.

-ALSO READ: Electoral Bill: Reps set to override Buhari, pass document into law

-While recalling that his family three years ago adopted four orphans from the Mama Abayol Orphanage Home in Makurdi, and had continued to extend support to that category of children, the Governor appealed to well-meaning individuals to extend similar gestures to the children in the state.
+While recalling that his family three years ago adopted four orphans from the Mama Abayol Orphanage Home in Makurdi, and had continued to extend support to that category of children, the Governor appealed to well meaning individuals to extend similar gesture to the children in the state.

 He said: “There are many orphans in IDP camps and many of them don’t even know their parents because terrorist Fulani herdsmen came and killed them.
 You can make an impact in their lives and God will reward you.